Meaningful philanthropic opportunities

 family fund initiative

-The Gogue Center’s new Family Fund Initiative directly supports performing arts programming curated for families and young audiences.
-These diverse and exciting engagements are designed with parents, educators, and children and adolescents ages four to 18 in mind, with a focus on quality, variety and accessibility.
+The Gogue Center’s annual Family Series is curated for families and young audiences.
+These exciting engagements are designed with parents, educators, and children and adolescents ages four to 18 in mind, with a focus on quality, variety and accessibility.
+Philanthropic support in this area allows the center to offer families accessibly priced tickets.
+The cost to present three to four Family Series performances annually can range from $50,000 to $100,000.

 CLICK HERE to learn how you can help support our new Family Fund Initiative.